kjb92/Simple-JS-App/README.md

 ## How to get the project running
-A) Use the Pokédex hosted on my GitHub account through this link: https://kjb92.github.io/simple-js-app/
-B) Download all files and initiate 'index.html' locally
+Use the Pokédex hosted on my GitHub account through this link: https://kjb92.github.io/simple-js-app/ OR download all files and initiate 'index.html' locally

 ## Features
 1. Browse through the list of Pokémons or directky search for a Pokémon's name with the help of the search bar